jlesage/docker-baseimage-gui/README.md

 Secure connection can be enabled via the `SECURE_CONNECTION` environment variable.
-See the [Environment Variables](#environment-variables) section for more details on how to set an environment variable.
+See the [Environment Variables](#environment-variables) section for more details on how to configure environment variables.

 When enabled, application's GUI is performed over an HTTPs connection when accessed with a browser.
 All HTTP accesses are automatically redirected to